longnguyencse/purchase-prepaid-data/README.md

 - Java 8, Spring Boot, Hibernate/Spring JPA
 - OKHTTP2
 - Message queue: RabitMQ
+- Github CI/CD
 # All the required steps in order to get the application run on a local computer
 - Install docker
-- run command on infrastructure folder
+- run command on infrastructure folder: docker-compose up
- - Start mysql and create schema core_app :
- docker run --name mysql-latest  \
--p 3306:3306 -p 33060:33060  \
--e MYSQL_ROOT_HOST='%' -e MYSQL_ROOT_PASSWORD='1234567a'   \
--d mysql/mysql-server:latest

-- install rabitmq: in infrastructure/reabitmq: docker-compose up
-- run java service local
-	- java -jar prepaid-data-1.0.jar
-	- java -jar voucher-1.0.jar
-	- java -jar notification-1.0.jar

-I had build docker for all service by Github CI/CD but dont had time to build docker-compose

 # Full CURL commands to verify the APIs (include full request endpoint, HTTP
 Headers and request payload if any)